The house edge definition of a slot is basically how much the mobile casino will get from the slot machine over its lifetime.

 Ok, yes, it’s not quite as simple.
-Because sometimes your 95 cents goes towards someone else’s win.
-It’s not evenly distributed; otherwise it wouldn’t be gambling, so much as paying 5 cents to press a button.
+Sometimes, your 95 cents go towards someone else’s win.
+It’s not evenly distributed; otherwise, it wouldn’t be gambling so much as paying 5 cents to press a button.

-The mobile slot is constantly making calculations and equalising, taking your 95 cents and giving it to another player and taking two players 1.90 and giving it to you and… round and round it goes, over millions and trillions of spins.
-(This is in fact infinitely more complicated, with a percentage of your cent going to pay out different wins, but for simplicity sake, this will do.)
+The mobile slot is constantly making calculations and equalising, taking your 95 cents and giving it to another player, taking two players 1.90 and giving it to you, and… round and round it goes, over millions and trillions of spins.
+(This is, in fact, infinitely more complicated, with a percentage of your cent going to pay out different wins, but for simplicity’s sake, this will do.)

 Here is a quick definition of the different types of variance for slots:

-Think of these as high risk and high payouts.
-By high risk we mean that you’ll find yourself spinning quite a few spins, but not getting a whole load back.
-That’s because (to use our previous analogy), your 95 cents are getting ‘stored up’ to create one big payout.
+Think of these as high-risk and high payouts.
+By high risk, we mean you’ll find yourself spinning quite a few spins but not getting a whole load back.
+That’s because (to use our previous analogy) your 95 cents are getting ‘stored up’ to create one big payout.
 Whether or not you get it, or another player does, is down to the random number generator.

-Hence why it’s high risk.
-It’s easier to walk away with nothing with high volatility mobile slots, but also greater chances that when you do win, it’s a life changing amount.
+Hence, it’s high risk.
+It’s easier to walk away with nothing with high volatility mobile slots, but also greater chances that when you do win, it’s a life-changing amount.

 As such, you’ll find that these machines tend to have a higher house edge than most – usually anything between 5% and 10%.